 The Company has outstanding common stock options, RSUs and PSUs which are considered equity awards.
 Accordingly, the Company recognizes a share-based compensation expense based on the fair value of the options at the grant date with a corresponding credit to contributed surplus.
 The options and RSUs vest in tranches (graded vesting) over time.
-The vesting of PSU awards are contingent on non-market performance conditions.
+The vesting of PSU awards is contingent on non-market performance conditions.
 Accordingly, the expense is recognized using the accelerated expense attribution method over the vesting period.
+When stock options are exercised, the Company issues new shares and the proceeds net of any directly attributable transaction costs are credited to share capital.